NoNotNotes/Yuubi/NoNotNotes/CMPA/growth-and-development.md

 1. **Death**: awareness of the reality of death and mortality causes school-age children to fear death.
 Additionally, these children also fear **intimidating teachers**.
 2. **Industry vs. Inferiority**: the school-age child is exposed to the academic system where competition and ranking arise formally and informally.
 The developmental task is to establish **industry** (productivity, competence) to find validation from their teachers and to establish an ego as a capable student which if unfulfilled can result in feelings of **inferiority**.
 The development of industry is **supported by teaching by the parents**.
 	- **Punishment** from failure or **excessive expectations** will also result in failure to develop industry and a strengthened feeling of inferiority.
 3. **Modesty**: the child high values the valuation and recognition of their teacher.
-Modest behavior, being helpful, and being respectful are the methods by which the student seeks for this validation.
+Modest behavior (**refinement** of words, actions), being helpful, and being respectful are the methods by which the student seeks for this validation.
 4. **Peers**: the significant others of the school-age child shifts from their home environment to their school environment— the **peers**, those of the same age group in the same environment, and their **teachers** from which they derive their feelings of validation and/or fear.
 5. **Loss of Self-control**: a problem that results from the child's involvement in **competition**.
 This is an important time to strengthen the child's sense of **sportsmanship**.
 6. **Explanation of the Procedure**: The school-age child begins to ask the question "How?" and takes pleasure in learning how things are done.